ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 - One or more "state" data files will either be created or updated in the current user's application data folder.
 The data files contain information related to the content and last-compiled date of each SQL file in the folder.
 - Any SQL objects that don't yet exist or have changed since the last compilation run will be compiled on the specified instance of SQL Server.
 - Any errors that occur will NOT throw an exception.
 Instead, all exceptions are sent to the Make.ErrorEvent event handler.
 The make algorithm will stop after the first exception is sent to the event handler.
 - If a user-defined table type needs to be compiled, any type-related dependencies will be dropped and re-created.
-If the source file for a dependency is not available, an error will be registered, and make algorithm will stop.
+If the source file for a dependency is not available, an error will be raised, and the make algorithm will stop.
 (The source for a dependency object is present in sys.sql_modules, but it might not be *all* of the source that was originally executed to compile the object.
-Things in the object's original source file preamble like various SETs, and after the object is compiled, like GRANT statements.
+Things in the object's original source file preamble like various SETs, and after the object is compiled, like GRANT statements, are not saved in sys.sql_modules.
 Those things need to be executed when the object is recompiled, which can only realistically be done from the source file, not sys.sql_modules).

 ## A DETAILED INTRODUCTION